It’s a trend and we know it:

 Many of tomorrow’s great wedding photographers will find their first camera under this year’s Christmas tree.

-While many established photographers are ranting that beginners are ruining the business and the quality of the service, I decided to share a small list of personal advice with anyone, willing to quit their day job in pursuit of the ultimate dream – becoming the next great wedding photographer.
+While many established photographers complain that beginners are ruining the quality of the service, I decided to share a small list of personal advice with anyone, willing to quit their day job in pursuit of the ultimate dream – becoming the next great wedding photographer.

 I use these tips every day myself to sustain not just my business, but also my passion as a photographer.

 - Before you become a wedding photographer, become a photographer.
 Your camera is just a tool, figure out how it works.
-Press the shutter.
-See what happens and understand why it happens.
+Press the shutter and see what happens.
+Try to understand why it happens.
 Take notes.
 Adjust and repeat.
 Photography is really simple as long as you don’t allow your camera to take any decisions for you.

 - Listen with your eyes.
 See what happens and react to it.
 Use your feet – move around.
 Use your hands – change things.
 Use your voice – a great deal of good photography is the ability to have a conversation with your subject.
 Make them feel comfortable, let them know they’re doing great.
 Help them if they don’t.